 Nowadays, the company aims to focus on online selling and worldwide shipping, which led to the closing of many Bose’s retailers all over the globe, including North America, Europe, Japan, and Australia.
 However, you can still find some physical stores in India, Southeast Asia, China, UAE, and South Korea.

 Take a look into the Bose Testing lab with the video below!

 Amar Bose was born in Pennsylvania, the son of an Indian immigrant, Noni Gopal Bose, and a German-descendant American woman, Charlotte.
 Amar was already developing his interest in electronics at a young age by setting up a repair service focusing on fixing model trains and home radios.
 So, after graduating high school, Amar ingressed in the Massachusetts Institute of Technology, seeking an Electrical Engineering diploma.

 After graduating, Amar spent some years working at MIT as an assistant professor.
-However, at that time, Dr. Bose bought the speaker system, as mentioned earlier, presenting artifacts in the sound reproduction.
+However, at that time, Dr. Bose bought the speaker system, as mentioned earlier, presenting artifacts in sound reproduction.
 As a result, Bose took an interest in speaker system engineering and began researching all high-end models available at the time, studying their weaknesses and acoustic issues.

 After ingressing in the audio business, Amar led Bose Corporation to its current status, a worldwide known manufacturer that ships products all over the globe and holds many patents and trademarks.

 Learn more about Amar Bose in the video below: